5 Signs Your Loved One Is Addicted To Adderall

 “Missing” Prescriptions

 This excuse is often used by people who abuse their personal prescriptions and run out.
-It tends to be the response when they are questioned by loved ones about why they are doctor shopping, have multiple prescriptions written for the same medication, visiting multiple pharmacies, asking for or stealing others medications, or purchasing the drugs off the street.
+It tends to be the response when they are questioned by loved ones about why they are doctor shopping, have multiple prescriptions written for the same medication, visit multiple pharmacies, ask for or steal others’ medications, or purchase the drugs off the street.

-This excuse is a red-flag for Adderall abuse.
-A person who constantly has missing Adderall may be struggling with a substance abuse disorder.
+This excuse is a red flag for Adderall misuse.
+A person who constantly has missing Adderall may be struggling with a substance use disorder.
 Additionally, a person who claims to have had their medication stolen from them without reporting it to the authorities is likely struggling with an Adderall addiction.

 Online Activity And Search History